jjxia81/adgrid/README.md

 - `--tree` : The path to the CSG tree file that defines the set of boolean operations on the functions.
 Only required if the option is set to be "CSG".
 - `-c, --curve_network` : Set the switch of extracting only the Curve Network.
 Notice that Curve Network of all the above implicit complexes are different given the same set of input functions.
 This is a `BOOLEAN` type that takes in 1 or 0.
 - `-m, --max-elements` : Set the maximum number of elements in the grid after refinement.
 This is an `INT` value that limits the size of the generated grid.
 If this value is a **negative** number, the grid will be refined until the threshold value is reached.
-- `-s,--shortest-edge` : Set the shortest length of edges in the grid after refinement.
+- `-s, --shortest-edge` : Set the shortest length of edges in the grid after refinement.
 This is a `DOUBLE` value that defines the shortest edge length.
+- `-d, --discretize` : Save the output grid structure for the use of downstream discretization/contouring process.
+This is a `BOOLEAN` type to toggle.

 ## Example